20 Free Things You Can Do Online—That Weren’t Free Before

 Don't feel like building an account for a new website?
 Try BugMeNot.
 This handy site shares thousands of pre-created login credentials when all you want to do is get to your content without the hassle of setting up an account.
 Alas, some sites (like Amazon and YouTube) are not available.

 Just want someone to talk to?
 At 7 Cups, you can connect with a trained “active listener” for free, completely confidential therapy.
 You can pick a listener based on location and life experience, or let the site assign someone to you for an instant compassionate conversation.
-Check out these 11 health perks you didn’t know you could get for free.

 Background noise for free productivity